NVIDIA/apex/README.md

 # PSA:  Amp 1.0 API coming soon!
 (as introduced by https://info.nvidia.com/webinar-mixed-precision-with-pytorch-reg-page.html.
 The `amp` and `FP16_Optimizer` tools currently in master are separate prototypes, which will be unified by the Amp 1.0 API.)

 Branch `api_refactor` is tracking my progress.
-I will merge to master, along with documentation and examples, by the end of February.
+Update as of 2/28:  PR-ed in https://github.com/NVIDIA/apex/pull/173.
+I'd like to clean up the documentation a bit more before final merge.

 # Introduction